The Ultimate Morning Stretch Routine

 Sit a lot?
 Even if you have perfect posture, spending a lot of time sedentary is bad for your body on multiple levels.
 For starters, sitting eight hours a day has been shown to raise your risk of stroke, heart disease, and hypertension, to name a few.
 Moreover, studies show that long periods of sitting can lead to lower back pain, while other research indicates it can strain the muscles in your neck and shoulder.
 But if you’ve got a desk job, sitting is kind of par for the course.
-What you need (in addition to regular exercise) is a morning stretch routine that will work out the kinks and set you up for feeling good.
+What you need (in addition to regular exercise) is a morning stretch routine that will work out the kinks and set you up for feeling good the whole day through.

 Doing morning stretches is a simple investment with big return.
 “You don’t need a huge amount of time — there are some easy stretches you can do in 10 minutes that will make a difference in how you feel for the rest of the day,” says Jayson Lee, a personal trainer in New York City.